 Canada PR process step by step for the PNC

-The first step in applying for PR in the PNC is to apply to a province or territory.
+The procedure for getting Canada PR in the PNC starts with applying to a province or territory.
 You will need to check the websites of the provinces or territories you are interested in to find out whether you are eligible and what the next steps will be.

 Only when and if they nominate you will you be able to apply to IRCC for PR.